ghudachek/EDiT-Everyone-Design-it-Together/README.md

 ## Overview

 **EDiT** is a DIY(or do it together!) blogging site where users can add DIY projects they've done or search for a product they'd like to do.
 There will be categories such as: home decor, clothing, general crafts, DIY for kids.
-The goal of the site is to have people inspire one another and give each other ideas on repurpsoing items or just giving somone ane easy place to look up a fun weekend activity.
+The goal of the site is to have people inspire one another and give each other ideas on repurpsoing items or just giving somone an easy place to look up a fun weekend activity.

 <br>